Nekos4Lyfe/TokenMixer/README.md

 # TokenMixer
 This extension will allow you to modify tokens at will and take full control of the latent space.

-Features include:
+Feature summary:

 --Embedding Generator
 *Creating exact blends between CLIP tokens , embeddings and other kinds of latent vectors